mooltiverse/nyx/docs/_pages/help/support.md

 When posting issues please:

-* provide detailed informations to help us reproduce errors
+* provide detailed information to help us reproduce errors
 * respect our [code of conduct](https://github.com/mooltiverse/nyx/blob/master/CODE_OF_CONDUCT.md)
 * make it valuable for others that may find the same issue after you